Bastien-LDC/Allocine-Recommender-System/Instruction_Manual.md

 ## 📊**Data Analysis**📉
 In this [notebook](https://github.com/Bastien-LDC/Allocine-Recommender-System/blob/master/Data%20Analysis/Allocine_Data_Analysis.ipynb):
 - Run the `"Import Libs"` cell.
 Make sure every library is installed correctly and available in your environment.
-- Change the file path of the dataframes in the `load_csv(...)` function.
+- Change the file path of the dataframes in the `load_csv(...)` function (if necessary).
 Personally, I manually renamed and placed all the final CSV dataframes in the `Saved Data` folder so that they are not altered by another run of the scraping scripts.
-- Finally, you can run all the cells chronologically.
+- Finally, you can run all the cells sequentially.

 ## 🎯**Recommendation System**📚
 In this [notebook](https://github.com/Bastien-LDC/Allocine-Recommender-System/blob/master/Recommendation/Allocine_Recommender_System.ipynb):